snikket-im/snikket-server/docs/advanced/reverse_proxy.md

 ---
 title: Reverse proxies
+subtitle: Running Snikket behind a reverse proxy
 ---

-# Running Snikket behind a reverse proxy
+{{< lead >}}
 The default Snikket setup assumes that there is no other HTTP/HTTPS server running.
 If you already have another web server running for example, you will need to instruct it to forward Snikket traffic to Snikket.

-!!! note
+This page provides guides and example configuration to help you with this.
+{{< /lead >}}

+{{< panel style="warning" >}}
-    A quick note about non-HTTP services.
-Snikket includes a number of non-HTTP services which cannot be routed through a HTTP reverse proxy.
+**A quick note about non-HTTP services:** Snikket includes a number of non-HTTP services which cannot be routed through a HTTP reverse proxy.
 This includes XMPP, STUN and TURN.
 The documentation here applies to redirecting the HTTP and HTTPS ports (80 and 443) through a reverse proxy only.
+{{< /panel >}}

 # Certificates